Hezkore/linux-script-hub/README.md

 # Description: A description of my script
 # More description text here
 ```
+Remember that the description text should tell the user which external dependencies are required for the script to run, and what the script does.

 Then add your script code below the header.

 Any command returning a non-zero exit code will be considered a failure, and the script will exit with an error message.\